 START YOUR MEDICAL STUDIES

-EDU’s programme in Medicine* is a 5.5-year study programme designed to develop a new generation of medical professionals with 21st century skills.
+EDU’s programme in Medicine* is a 5.5-year study path designed to develop a new generation of medical professionals with 21st century skills.
 It combines theoretical learning in a digital environment with practical rotations held in EDU’s network of teaching hospitals.
-The programme in Medicine is comprised of a 3-year Bachelor (B.Med 180 ECTS) followed by a 2.5-year Master programme (M.Med 154 ECTS) in Medicine.
-As such, the programme in Medicine covers more than 5,500 hours of theoretical education and practical clinical training.
+The programme in Medicine is comprised of a 3-year Bachelor (B.Med.
+180 ECTS) followed by a 2.5-year Master programme (M.Med.
+162 ECTS) in Medicine.
+As such, the programme in Medicine covers a total of 9,440 hours of theoretical education and practical clinical training.
 Its certification of 342 ECTS is fully compliant with the relevant European requirements (European Qualifications Framework as well as Malta Qualification Framework).

 Join a Virtual Open Day and find out how our innovative programme in Medicine works.

 EDU’s Bachelor of Medicine (B.Med.) is comprised of nine modules and is designed to be completed in three years of full-time study.
 This applies to both the theoretical study and the practical clinical experience.
 This programme combines collaborative and self-directed learning with personal mentorship, hands-on experience in teaching hospitals, virtual classrooms and interactive online classes at our digital campus.
 Created to be accessible to anyone with a passion to study medicine, the successful completion of the course qualifies students to enrol in our Master of Medicine (M.Med.) degree and pursue a future career in healthcare.

 English (Theoretical) and German (Clinical Rotations)